French hip-hop: Themes

 Themes in French hip hop include opposition to the social order, humor and puns, as well as ethnic and cultural identity.
 Whereas early French hip hop was seen as mimicking American hip hop in terms of aesthetic appeal, later French rappers added their own cultural and ethnic identities to the mix.
 With the rise of IAM's pharaoism, or allusions to ancient Egyptian pharaohs, the French hip hop artists are seen attempting to negotiate and create a space for themselves in a social scene rife with discrimination and racist ideologies.

 French hip hop can be defined by two major categories or subgenres: hip-hop from the north, mainly centered around major cities like Paris and its suburbs, and hip-hop from the south which focuses around cities like Marseille.
 The different social climates in the regions make the two subgenres distinct from one another.
 Lyrics from the south tend to be more socially conscious, with content mainly focusing on the fight against discrimination.
 Rappers from the south of France are known to tell the 'cold reality' of life in France.
 In the north, however, content tends to be more straightforward, with rappers typically talking about the drug trade, gang wars, ghetto life and clashes with the police, etc.

 Many of the French hip hop artists come from the poor urban areas on the outskirts of large cities known as banlieues ("suburbs").
 Paris, Marseille, Lyon, Nantes, Lille, Strasbourg, Rennes, Caen, Le Havre, Rouen, Toulouse, Bordeaux, Grenoble and Nice have produced various French hip hop artists.
 The political and social status of the minority immigrant groups living in France have a direct influence on French hip hop.
-Many French rappers are products of the HLM rent-controlled housing and draw upon their upbringing in this environment as a source of inspiration for their lyrics.
-France's hip hop scene is, by far, the most active in Europe.